Carlheim

 Carlheim (also called Paxton) is a mansion located in the northeast part of Leesburg, Virginia.
-It was constructed in about 1872 for Pennsylvania industrialist Charles R. Paxton (1816–1889) and his wife Rachel who continued to live there until her death in December 1921.
-When constructed, it sat on over 760 acre roughly bounded on the north end by the Red Rock Wilderness Overlook Regional Park, the Balls Bluff Battlefield and the Potomac River.
-In accordance with Mrs. Paxton's will, the buildings and 50 surrounding acres were preserved and organized into a charitable trust to benefit "needy children."
+It was constructed around 1872 for Pennsylvania industrialist Charles R. Paxton (1816–1889) and his wife, Rachel, who continued to live there until her death in December 1921.
+When constructed, it sat on over 760 acre roughly bounded on the north end by the Red Rock Wilderness Overlook Regional Park, the Ball's Bluff Battlefield and the Potomac River.
+In accordance with Mrs. Paxton's will, the buildings and 50 surrounding acres were preserved and placed in a charitable trust to benefit "needy children."

 Designed by New York architect Henry Dudley, the nearly 20000 ft2 32-room Second Empire building was listed on the National Register of Historic Places in 1979 for its architectural and local significance.
 In 2004, the property became a non-contiguous part of the Leesburg Historic District.
-The estate of Mr. and Mrs. Paxton was originally entered down a long tree lined driveway off of King Street.
+The estate of Mr. and Mrs. Paxton was originally accessed via a long, tree-lined driveway off King Street.
 Today, that entrance is gone and there are two more contemporary entrances; Wildman Street (normally closed) and the new main entrance that was completed in 2009 at 601 Catoctin Circle.

-Among the buildings that remain from the original estate but are outside the present campus include the Farm Managers Home (now the Exeter Community Club House) and the stabilized creamery ruins at Red Rock Park along Edwards Ferry Road.
+Buildings that remain from the original estate but are outside the present campus include the Farm Manager's Home (now the Exeter Community Clubhouse) and the stabilized creamery ruins at Red Rock Park along Edwards Ferry Road.

 The mansion and remaining 16 acre grounds are currently the home of The Arc of Loudoun, Northern Virginia's premier advocacy, education and therapy organization dedicated to serving people with disabilities and their families.
-The Arc's constituents encompass all ages and ranges of intellectual/developmental disabilities (I/DD), cognitive impairments, and other neurodevelopmental disorders (to include Autism Spectrum Disorder, Down Syndrome, and Fragile X); and/or neurophysical injuries and dysfunctions (to include spinal cord and brain injuries, stroke, Multiple Sclerosis, Parkinson's Disease, cerebral palsy, and balance disorders).
+The Arc's constituents encompass all ages and ranges of intellectual/developmental disabilities (I/DD), cognitive impairments, and other neurodevelopmental disorders (including Autism Spectrum Disorder, Down Syndrome, and Fragile X), as well as neurophysical injuries and dysfunctions (to include spinal cord and brain injuries, stroke, multiple sclerosis, Parkinson's disease, cerebral palsy, and balance disorders).

 The Arc's onsite programs include Ability Fitness Center, Aurora Behavior Clinic, Aurora School, A Life Like Yours ALLY Advocacy Center, and Open Door Learning Center.
-The Campus is privately owned property but holds several events open to the general public.
+The campus is privately owned but hosts several events that are open to the general public.

 The major annual fundraising events on the property include: